OCA/OpenUpgrade/doc/source/analyse.rst

 How to run your own analysis
 ============================
-If you do need to run your own analysis, you need to perform the following steps (the awkward processing of the server log file is now obsolete).
+If you do need to run your own analysis, you need to perform the following steps.

-* Set up two OpenUpgrade servers of subsequent Odoo releases
+* Set up two servers of subsequent Odoo releases.
+Make the following modules
+  available: `upgrade_analysis` and `openupgrade_scripts`.

+  In the case of a release before 14.0, you need to run the fork from the corresponding branch in https://github.com/oca/openupgrade.
+That fork also contains `openupgrade_records`.

-* On both instances, install a database without demo data and install the *openupgrade_records* module, which is included in the OpenUpgrade server distribution.
-This will add a menu *OpenUpgrade Development* to the Administration menu.
+* On both instances, install a database without demo data and install the *upgrade_analysis* module, which is included in the OpenUpgrade server distribution.
+This will add a menu *Upgrade Analysis* to the Settings menu.

-* On both instances, install the modules that you need to write migration scripts for, or alternatively select *Install All Modules* from the Development menu.
+* On both instances, install the modules that you need to write migration scripts for, or use the *Install Modules* from the *Upgrade Analysis* menu.

-* On both instances: from the development menu, select the *Generate Records* option.
+* On both instances: from the analysis menu, start the *Generate Records Wizard*.

-* On the target instance (this is the more recent version): from the Development menu, select the *Comparison Config* option and create a new config to connect to the other instance.
-In the config's form, click on *Perform Analysis*.
+* On the target instance (this is the more recent version): from the analysis menu, select the *Comparison Configuration* option and create a new config to connect to the other instance.
+In the form view of this configuration record , start a *New Analysis*.

-Note that in many of the operations above you may get a client timeout or a concurrent access error even if the operation completes successfully.
-You should be able to assertain a succesful operation by verifying that all modules involved are in an installed state and the analysis files in the module directories have an appropriate modification time.
+The analysis files for each of the modules will be placed in the following
+location:

+* In the case of Odoo modules: in the path that is indicated by the `--upgrade-path` parameter of the Odoo server, or in the `scripts` folder of the `openupgrade_scripts` module directory if it is available in your addons path

+* In the case of OCA or custom modules: in the `migrations/<version>` directory in the module directory itself.